Robert McNamara as Secretary of Defense: Wars and conflicts

+Cold War

-Aside from the Cuban Missile Crisis and the war in Indochina (Laos and Vietnam), other conflicts that involved the U.S. Defense Department under Robert McNamara included support for the Cuban Bay of Pigs Invasion, confrontations at Guantanamo Bay Naval Base in Cuba, reconnaissance flights around the periphery of the Soviet Union and over China, the Congo Crisis, the Berlin Crisis of 1961, riots in the Panama Canal Zone, intervention in the Dominican Civil War, the anti-communist purge in Indonesia, the beginning of the Korean DMZ Conflict, and the USS Liberty incident.
+Aside from the nuclear arms race, the Cuban Missile Crisis and the war in Indochina (Laos and Vietnam), other conflicts that involved the U.S. Defense Department under Robert McNamara included support for the Cuban Bay of Pigs Invasion, confrontations at Guantanamo Bay Naval Base in Cuba, reconnaissance flights around the periphery of the Soviet Union and over China, the Congo Crisis, the Berlin Crisis of 1961, riots in the Panama Canal Zone, intervention in the Dominican Civil War, the anti-communist purge in Indonesia, the beginning of the Korean DMZ Conflict, and the USS Liberty incident.
 All but the Liberty incident were seen as part of the Cold War or potentially so.

 Bay of Pigs

 The CIA sponsored invasion of Cuba took place three months after McNamara took office as Defense Secretary.
 Prior to the invasion McNamara had not attended at least one critical meeting; after the invasion failed he expressed regret over his performance and committed himself to greater managerial oversight of military operations:

 I had entered the Pentagon with a limited grasp of military affairs..This lack of understanding, coupled with my preoccupation with other matters...led me to accept the plan uncritically...I had even passed along to the president, without comment, an ambiguous assessment by the Joint Chiefs that the invasion would probably contribute to Castro’s overthrow even if it did not succeed right away.
 The truth is I did not understand the plan very well and did not know the facts.
 I had let myself become a passive bystander...the incident brought [Kennedy and me] closer.
 I made up my mind not to let him down again.

+Following the failed invasion, McNamara would become involved in an oversight advisory role in Operation Mongoose, which was intended to cause the overthrow of the Castro regime via covert action, including assassinations.
+Mongoose operations would become one cause of the Soviet introduction of missiles to Cuba, which triggered the Cuban Missile Crisis.
+(Note: See Robert McNamara § Church Committee for the public disclosure of Operation Mongoose and for McNamara's attempt to redirect blame onto retired Gen. Lansdale for the disclosure implications.)